-The field of gynecology has changed the past several years, as well as the diversity of trained doctors providing care.
-In the past, only a small percentage of gynecologists and obstetricians were women.
-What had started out as a male-dominated career field has radically changed, as evidenced by the current percentage of women in the fields of gynecology and obstetrics.
+The field of gynecology in health care has changed over the past several years, as well as the diversity of trained doctors providing women healthcare.
+In the past, the bureau of labor statistics reports only a small percentage of female gynecologists and obstetricians.
+The field of obstetrics and gynecology originally started out as a male-dominated career field.
+There has been a radical shift as evidenced by the current percentage of women obstetricians and female gynecologists in today’s workforce.
 Currently, nearly fifty percent of practicing OB/GYN specialists are women, and eighty percent of OB/GYN residents are female.
 With the numbers rising for female doctors, it is not hard to imagine that the future may show a complete reversal from what was expected regarding men and women in the OB/GYN field.
 There are many potential reasons for this, one of which might involve the many benefits of a woman choosing a female gynecologist for her care and well-being.
 Let’s discuss some reasons why choosing a female gynecologist is beneficial:

 Many women feel more comfortable talking about their reproductive health with another woman than they would with a man.
-Often times, proper care is reliant on the patient feeling comfortable giving information about their personal issues to the doctor, and this is often far easier when a woman is talking to another woman about their concerns.
-Some women feel uncomfortable talking to a male doctor, particularly when it comes to issues such as painful intercourse, sexually transmitted infections, and unusual vaginal discharge.
-This is one reason why female physicians have a huge advantage over males when it comes to treating female patients.
+Oftentimes, proper gynecological care is reliant on the patient feeling comfortable providing information about their personal issues to the doctor, and this is often far easier when a woman is talking to another woman about their concerns involving the female reproductive system.
+Some women feel uncomfortable talking to a male doctor, particularly when it comes to issues such as painful intercourse, vaginal infections, sexually transmitted infections, and unusual vaginal discharge.
+This is one reason why female physicians and medical doctors have a huge advantage over males when it comes to treating female patients.
+Find a good female gynecologist near you.

 An interesting side note to all this is that while there are many benefits in choosing a female gynecologist over a male gynecologist for women, there is still a surprising difference in the pay scale for men versus women.
 With no difference in certifications, female gynecologists are found to earn twenty-three percent less than their male counterparts.
 This is an interesting and shocking fact to discover.
 While there have been many great advancements for women and equality, there is still a noticeable difference in the pay scale for a male versus a female gynecologist.